Cincinnati vs. UCF NCAA Football Odds, Plays and Insights | October 16, 2021

 - Cincinnati has hit the over in 60% of its opportunities this year (three times in five games with a set point total).

-- Cincinnati is 3-1 against the spread and 4-0 overall in games when it records more than 27.4 points.
+- When Cincinnati scores more than 27.4 points, it is 3-1 against the spread and 4-0 overall.

-- In games that Cincinnati churns out over 365.8 yards, the team is 3-1 against the spread and 4-0 overall.
+- When Cincinnati picks up more than 365.8 yards, the team is 3-1 against the spread and 4-0 overall.

-- This year, the Bearcats have seven turnovers, one fewer than the Knights have takeaways (8).
+- The Bearcats have turned the ball over seven times this season, one fewer than the Knights have forced (8).

 - Find the latest spread and moneyline odds for Cincinnati at SISportsbook.